Michael Flynn: Political views

 Amid speculation that Flynn might be selected as Trump's 2016 running mate, he discussed his registration as a Democrat, stating "I grew up as a Democrat in a very strong Democratic family, but I will tell you that Democratic Party that exists in this country is not the Democratic Party that I grew up around in my upbringing", and declined to say whether his affiliation had changed.
 He was a headlining speaker during the first night of the 2016 Republican National Convention, and he was a surrogate and top national security adviser for President Donald Trump.

-During a 10 July 2016 interview on ABC News' This Week, when asked by host Martha Raddatz about the issue of abortion, Flynn said, "women have to be able to choose".
+During a July 10, 2016 interview on ABC News' This Week, when asked by host Martha Raddatz about the issue of abortion, Flynn said, "women have to be able to choose".
 The next day, Flynn said on Fox News that he is a "pro-life Democrat".

-Flynn is a supporter of current Israeli policies.
-He is also an opponent of the Iran nuclear deal.
+Flynn is an opponent of the 2015 Iran nuclear deal, and has expressed support for Israeli policies.
 In February 2017, Flynn said "the Obama administration failed to respond adequately to Tehran's malign actions—including weapons transfers, support for terrorism and other violations of international norms".
 Flynn accused Yemen's Houthi rebels of being one of Iran's "proxy terrorist groups" in February 2017.
 Flynn also criticized Obama's administration for arming Syrian rebels linked to Salafi jihadism.
 According to Flynn, the U.S. is "at war with a radical component of Islam".
 Flynn has been a board member of the anti-Muslim ACT! for America, and local chapters of ACT organized large parts of the speaking tour for Flynn's book.
 He sees the Muslim faith as one of the root causes of Islamist terrorism, which along with other views has seen him associated with the counter-jihad movement, of which he was considered the "leading advocate" at the Trump White House.